Ramokgopa says three units at Kusile could be back by December, leading to lower load shedding stages

 Minister of Electricity Kgosientsho Ramokgopa calls for speedy resolution to energy crisis

-Meanwhile, last week, in a bid to alleviate the country’s worsening energy crisis, the National Department of Transport announced that it had approved Karpowership South Africa’s application to access the three ports of Ngqura (Gqeberha), Durban and Saldanha Bay for 20 years.
+Last week, in a bid to alleviate the country’s worsening energy crisis, the National Department of Transport said it had approved Karpowership South Africa’s application to access the three ports of Ngqura (Gqeberha), Durban and Saldanha Bay for 20 years.

 Karpowership has increasingly been hailed by President Cyril Ramaphosa, Ramokgopa and Mineral Resources and Energy Minister Gwede Mantashe as a viable option to assist the country by providing emergency power from its gas-to-power ships.